 I did a one day clinic in Brantford, Ontario that covered a variety of topics.
 I wanted to share my notes with you.
-I have included s a video from that clinic as well.
-It demonstrates a 5-on-5 Chase Drill that reveals how I use questions to get players to think and respond.
+I have included a video from that clinic as well.
+It discusses problem solving challenges for coaches.
 All the other videos from the clinic can be found in the membership area.

 Brantford Coaching Clinic Notes